The way a customer perceives your company is one of the most important factors in increasing retention and new business.

 3. Writing the Customer Perception Survey

-There are 3 things to keep in mind while writing your customer survey draft.
+There are 3 things to keep in mind while writing your customer perception survey draft:

-- Number 1 is to keep the questions short and sweet.
+- Keep the questions short and sweet.
 Readers are going to get annoyed with long wordy questions they may have to read twice to understand, so keep it concise.

-- Number 2 is a focus on close-ended questions.
+- Focus on close-ended questions.
 Yes/No or Maybe answers are always better to keep track of in these survey answer pools.

-- Number 3 is keeping the length of everything short.
+- Keep the length of everything short.
 Just like in number 1, no one likes a long wordy run-on question, so keep it short so people enjoy the survey.

 After the survey has gone live, you then need to program it into an online form so users can reach it online.